devops-oh2021/openhack-devops-team/README.md

 # Project Name

 The DevOps open hack event is designed to foster learning via implementing DevOps practices with a series of challenges.

+I'm trying to make a change

 ## Architecture